SenseNet/sn-tools/docs/sntrace.md

 ```

 ### SnDebugViewTracer
-Sometimes - especially developer time - can be useful that the trace entries are displayed immediately when it comes up.
-This trace writer transfers the trace entries to the standard trace channel of the Windows and the cannel can be monitored with the **[DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview#introduction)** of *[Sysinternals](https://docs.microsoft.com/en-us/sysinternals/)* ([download](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview)).
-This channel sometimes very noisy but can be filtered.
+Sometimes - especially developer time - can be useful if trace entries are displayed immediately when they come up.
+This trace writer transfers the trace entries to the standard trace channel of Windows and the channel can be monitored using the **[DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview#introduction)** of *[Sysinternals](https://docs.microsoft.com/en-us/sysinternals/)* ([download](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview)).
+This channel can be very noisy sometimes but can be filtered.
 Open the filter/highligt dialog from the Edit menu (or press ctrl-L) and set the value of the `Include` textbox to "SnTrace:".

-To activate this provider an instance have to be included to the provider-list.
-The following code removes the persistent trace writer and adds a monitoring provider one.
+To activate this provider an instance have to be included in the provider-list when the application starts.
+The following code removes the persistent trace writer and adds the monitoring provider.
 ```csharp
 SnTrace.SnTracers.Clear();
 SnTrace.SnTracers.Add(new SnDebugViewTracer());
 ```

 ## Performance considerations
-There are couple of things to consider when using SnTrace as a developer or operator:
+There are a couple of things to consider when using SnTrace as a developer or operator:

 - Do not keep all categories switched on for a long time (it generates to much data anyway that will be hard to process).
 - Do not use complex information gathering when you write to the trace, it may effect time measurement and slow down the portal.
-If it is necessary, test whether the category (Custom) is enabled or not.
+If it is necessary, test whether the category (Custom) is enabled or not before collecting the data.
 - Delete log files on the server from time to time, they may take up a lot of space.
 - Do not open an active file (during measuring) to prevent IO errors.
 ## Known issues